 Watch the short video below and it gives you an idea of how a station looks and how to board and exit.
 The other videos below will also enlighten you on how the metro looks inside.
 Notice the signs above the escalator announcing the time of departures for each line.

 Even though the Copenhagen metro is very convenient, be sure that it is the best choice for you.
 There is also the train which goes downtown.
-The cost is the same and it stops at the main train station, where the Metro does not.
-Plus if you going further than downtown, than the Metro in Denmark may be the wrong choice.
+The cost is the same and it stops at the main train station, yet with the metro you will have to switch lines.
+Plus if you are going further than downtown, than the Metro in Denmark may be the wrong choice.
+Yet the metro has many stops that are not served by the trains, so for lots of travel locations the metro is a godsend.
+If traveling with luggage, I suggest avoiding the buses, since it is very inconvenient.
 See all the modes of transportation available to you in Denmark.

 If you plan to continue your journey to Klampenborg or Køge, than the train is better for connections.
-You can connect at Nørreport, but that is really the only place on the Metro line that has possibility for an easy connection to all trains.
+You can connect at Nørreport, but that is really the only place on the Metro line that has possibility for a direct and easy connection to all trains.

 So plan wisely before choosing.
 Check with your hotel or the locale that you plan to head to.
 Ask them what is the best stop for you?
 What is the best travel option?
 A few simple questions can save you a lot of hassle and possibly money.